coltcodess/coltcreate/README.md

-### Hi there!
+### Hi there I'm Colton!

-My name is Colton and I'm a computer science student from Canada. 👋
+I'm a computer science student from Canada. 👋

+💻 Currently Working On:
+- Getting my Computer Science degree

+🛠 Tech Stack:

 <!--
 **coltcreate/coltcreate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.